Inference under Covariate-Adaptive Randomization with Imperfect Compliance: Monte Carlo simulations

 \subsection{Design 2}

 In Section \ref{sec:strataChoice}, we showed that the asymptotic variance of the proposed LATE estimators does not increase if the strata of the RCT becomes finer and all else remains equal.
-We explore this prediction in Design 2, where we split each stratum in Design 1 into two equally-sized strata.
-This produces a DGP with ten strata (i.e., $|\mathcal{S}|=10$).
-As in Design 1, RCT participants are still assigned into treatment or control by using either SRS or SBR with constant treatment assignment probabilities equal to $\pi_A(s)=1/2$.
+We explore this prediction in Design 2, where we are splitting each stratum in Design 1 into two equally-sized strata.
+This produces a DGP with eight strata (i.e., $|\mathcal{S}|=8$).
+As in Design 1, RCT participants are still assigned into treatment or control by using SRS, SBR, PSM or HHM with constant treatment assignment probabilities equal to $\pi_A(s)=1/2$.

 We now describe the features of Design 2 that are unknown to the researcher.
-All strata remain equally likely, i.e., $p(s)=1/10$ for all $s \in \mathcal{S}$, and RCT participants are assigned into types according to i.i.d.\ draws of a multinomial distribution with probabilities as in \eqref{eq:P_types_MC}.
+All strata remain equally likely, i.e., $p(s)=1/8$ for all $s \in \mathcal{S}$, and RCT participants are assigned into types according to i.i.d.\ draws of a multinomial distribution with probabilities as in \eqref{eq:P_types_MC}.
 Conditional on their type and their strata, the RCT participants have potential outcomes that are i.i.d.\ drawn according to a normal distribution with

 and

 The parameters of the DGP in Design 2 are the result from splitting each stratum in Design 1 into two equally-sized strata.
 In particular, the law of iterated expectations and the law of total variance imply that \eqref{eq:E_types_MC2} and \eqref{eq:V_types_MC2} are compatible with \eqref{eq:E_types_MC} and \eqref{eq:V_types_MC}.
 Note also that \eqref{eq:E_types_MC2} implies that the strata-specific LATE is $\beta(s) =E(Y(1)-Y(0)|C,S=s) = 1$ and, thus, the LATE is $\beta = 1$.